 Pin names must be the alphanumeric external pin_names of the designator.
 The pin names cannot exceed eight characters in length.
 In addition, NC is a legal signal type and indicates that the pin is a “no connect”.
 As described in Section 3.2 the reserved words “GND”, “POWER”, and “NC” are case-insensitive.

-Note that all EMD Pins and designator Pins that have the same signal_name (or subset bus_label) are “connected”.
-Connection details between the EMD Pins and any Designator Pins are described by the electrical models under the [EMD Model]
+Note that all EMD Pins and Designator Pins that have the same signal_name (or subset bus_label) are “connected”.
+Connection details between the EMD Pins and any Designator Pins are described by the electrical models under the [EMD Model].

 All non-rail pin_name (generically referred to as I/O pins) are required to be listed and have only a signal_name entry.
 No signal_type or bus_label entry is permitted.
 The signal_name entry may be assigned to designate I/O pins on .ibs [Component]s or .emd [Define EMD] that are associated with corresponding [EMD Pin List] I/O pins.
 In other words, the [EMD Pin List] pin_names may be different than the corresponding pin_names of the designator component, but the EMD level assigned signal_name entries are used for the association.
 This association will be useful when describing Aggressor_Only terminals discussed later.